 CTR is a fundamental concept in search engine marketing.
 Let’s be real.
 It is not enough to be in the first position of a search engine result page (SERP) if no one clicks the link through to your site.

 Nothing can be simple, especially in the world of marketing.
-The short answer to the question, “What is a good click-through rate?” is this: it depends.
-Click-through rates will naturally vary from keyword to keyword, campaign to campaign.
+The short answer to the question, “What is a good click through rate on Google?” is this: it depends.
+A good click through rate on Google will naturally vary from keyword to keyword, and campaign to campaign.

-The average click-through rate will depend on the industry as well.
-For example, the average click-through rate for consumer services is 2.40% whereas it is 1.35% for the legal industry.
-The overall average click-through rate on AdWords paid search results is about 2%.
-Using this as a benchmark, this means that anything over a 2% CTR could be considered above average.
+The average good click through rate on Google will depend on the industry as well.
+For example, the average good click through rate for consumer services is 2.40% whereas it is 1.35% for the legal industry.
+The overall average good click through rate on Google AdWords paid search results is about 2%.
+Using this as a benchmark means that anything over a 2% CTR could be considered above average.

 When a Higher CTR Becomes Bad For Business

 Too much of a good thing can become a bad thing.
-In the world of search engine marketing, a higher click-through rate can actually be bad for business when:
+In the world of search engine marketing, a higher click through rate on Google can actually be bad for business when:

 - You are having to pay for every click.